Which hearings are eligible for a mini-grant through the fund?

 Why aren't other types of hearings eligible for the fund?

-Needs and desires hearings are the most common type of hearing held by the Department.
-We hold many needs and desires hearings.
-They are a required step for getting many new liquor, cabaret, and marijuana licenses.
+The department holds many types of public licensing hearings, including hearings for new licenses, renewals, modifications, and transfers.
+Many times, a public licensing hearing is a required step for getting a new liquor, cabaret, or marijuana license.
 These hearings are open to the public and we invite public participation.
 But sometimes the process can be challenging.
 Many applicants and community members seek legal representation.

 Other licensure hearings for denial appeals and disciplinary proceedings are not mandatory and do not require public participation.
 Applicants and licensees can seek alternative courses of action to avoid incurring legal costs in these instances.

-To be notified of the next round of funding and receive other important Department updates, you can sign up for any of the following bulletins:
+To receive important Department updates, you can sign up for any of the following bulletins:

 Who should I contact with questions?